 Natural cocoa butter is a vegetable fat that is extracted from the cocoa bean.
 First, the cocoa beans are fermented, then roasted, and finally removed from their shells.

 Here are the differences between unrefined and deodorised cocoa butter along with some uses and benefits of each product.

 In its natural state, unrefined cocoa butter has a pale yellowish or slight brown colour.
 It also has the same odour that is typically associated with chocolate.
 For some applications, the natural colour and odour of cocoa butter are less than ideal.
 In these instances, cocoa butter is then deodorised to yield a product that is different from its natural appearance.

 When cocoa butter is deodorised, it undergoes some changes.
-It is deodorised by using a process that injects stem into the melted cocoa butter.
+It is deodorised by using a process that injects steam into the melted cocoa butter.
 This pushes out volatile components which contribute to the natural odour of cocoa butter.
 The result is a product that is significantly reduced in odour.